Physical Disability Rugby League (PDRL)

-Support has also been received from Leeds Rhinos players past and present, with Barrie McDermott and Gary Schofield just two of the greats to have played with the side, as well as Channel 4 presenter Alex Brooker.
+Support has also been received from Leeds Rhinos players past and present, with Barrie McDermott and Gary Schofield just two of the greats to have played with the side, as well as Channel 4 presenter and comedian Alex Brooker.

 Check out player profiles, interviews and other information on our YouTube channel: www.youtube.com/channel/UCrwmhcH2fLxcNFLCC0aksCg

 Leeds Rugby Academy, Bridge Road, Leeds LS5 3BW